First, let me state a fact; most household cleaning product contains toxic substances.

 One would be mixing two tablespoons borax and four tablespoons vinegar with 3 cups of hot water.

 If you need something with more punch, add a quarter teaspoon of liquid castile soap to that mixture.

 You can use this mixture inside the bathroom or kitchen or disinfect a sponge with it.

 Traditional floor cleaning products contain chemicals that can be harmful to the lungs.
 Try out these mixtures and see if it works in your home.

 Wood – mix equal parts of vegetable oil and vinegar then apply a thin coat on the hardwood.
 Make sure to rub it in well.

 Painted wood – add a teaspoon of washing soda into a gallon of hot water.

 Vinyl and linoleum – add a cup of vinegar, some drops of baby oil into a gallon of warm water.
-If you need something stronger just add Borax.
+If you need something more potent, add borax.